thegeek-sys/Vault/Class/Cybersecurity/Asymmetric cryptography.md

 ---
 ## Digital signature
-A signature testifies/acknowledges some content; the signed links/binds himself to the content.
+A signature testifies/acknowledges some content; the signer links/binds himself to the content.
 So a digital signature is a way of electronically binding oneself to the content of a message or a document.
 The way of doing this is by encrypting message digest (or the message) using one’s private key

 ![[Pasted image 20251214100018.png]]